webclinic017/StrategyCheck/README.md

 # StrategyCheck

-tool to visualize/check trading strategy so you can use it with your trading bot :]
+simple tool to visualize/check trading strategy so you can use it with your trading bot :]

 Currently only for Binance.
 If you need an account:
 [Register on Binance](https://www.binance.com/en/register?ref=23830900)